uclagamelab/MeshCreator/README.txt

 BUGS:
-FIXED 8/9/13 - rigid body added when generate collider set to off FIXED 8/9/13 - when generate collider set to off, colliders should be removed FIXED 8/9/13 - when create edge and create backside unchecked, those subobjects should be removed
+FIXED 8/9/13 - generative meshes not seen by unity as meshes(change extension to .asset) FIXED 8/9/13 - rigid body added when generate collider set to off FIXED 8/9/13 - when generate collider set to off, colliders should be removed FIXED 8/9/13 - when create edge and create backside unchecked, those subobjects should be removed